Jack Kirby: Exhibitions and original art

 London of Kirby art, "Jack Kirby: The King of Comic Books", in the wake of Kirby's death.
 In 2010 Dan Nadel and Paul Gravett curated "Jack Kirby: The House That Jack Built", a retrospective of Kirby's career from 1942 to 1985.
 The exhibition was part of the Fumetto International Comics Festival held in Lucerne, Switzerland.

 Kirby's original art regularly sells at auction, with Heritage Auctions listing the cover of Tales of Suspense #84, inked by Frank Giacoia as realizing a price of $167,300 in a February 2014 auction.
 A large portion of Kirby's art remains unaccounted for.
 Work created around World War II would have been reused or pulped due to paper shortages.
 DC Comics had a policy of destroying original art in the 1950s.
-Marvel Comics would also destroy art, up until 1960, when it stored artwork prior to a policy which saw art returned to the artist.
-In Kirby's case, it's reported he was returned roughly 2,100 pieces of the estimated 10,000 pages drawn.
-The whereabouts of these missing pages are unknown, although some do turn up for sale, provenance unknown.
+Marvel Comics also destroyed art until 1960, when it stored artwork prior to a policy which had art returned to the artist.
+In Kirby's case, it is reported that about 2,100 pieces of the estimated 10,000 pages drawn were returned to him.
+The whereabouts of the missing pages are unknown, although some do turn up for sale, provenance unknown.